-- Students may only use phones for communication purposes in their lockers during breaks between classes. - They may not use them to take pictures, play games, etc. - All phones, apple watches, tablets, or laptops must remain in their lockers unless permission is granted by teacher for a classroom activity.
+- Students may only use phones for communication purposes in their lockers during breaks between classes. - They may not use them to take pictures, play games, etc. - Recording students/teachers at any time is strictly prohibited - All phones, apple watches, tablets, or laptops must remain in their lockers unless permission is granted by teacher for a classroom activity.